Clear Lens Extraction (CLE)

 Before Surgery

 We will answer your questions and explain how to prepare, what surgery entails, and the recovery process.
-If you wear contact lenses, you will be asked to wear glasses instead for several weeks before surgery.
-You will need to identify an adult to drive you home from your outpatient procedure.
+If you wear contact lenses, you will be asked to avoid contact lenses for at least two weeks prior to your evaluation.
+You may then wear contact lenses up to your surgery date.
+You will need to identify an adult to drive to and from your outpatient procedure.

 The Day of Surgery

-Your eyes will be examined before surgery to confirm your eye health and your exact vision-correction requirements.
-You will be given drops to numb your eyes, and you will be given medication through a vein to help you relax.
+You will meet with the surgeon and anesthesiologist in the pre-operative area.
+You will be given drops to numb and dilate your eyes, and you will receive medications from the anesthesiologist to help you relax..
 During the procedure, which is performed in a sterile operating room, your surgeon makes a small incision in your eye, removes your natural lens, and inserts an artificial one in its place.
 Surgery is performed one eye at a time, with at least one to two weeks between procedures.
-Although you can expect to spend two to three hours at the Eye Center, the surgery itself takes about 15 minutes.
+Although you can expect to spend two to three hours at the Eye Center, the surgery itself takes about five minutes.

 After Surgery